Film Film Articles

 Elektra gave The World is Not Enough a personal edge.
 She had personal motivation against her father and M, Bond was used by her, and Renard loved her even though he was just another pawn in her scheme.
 Bond’s killing of Elektra was one of his coldest because she taunts the agent that he wouldn’t shoot her.
 Yet after her death Bond reacted the same way to Paris Carver’s body in Tomorrow Never Dies.

 Marceau gave a terrific performance.
-She was beautiful, elegant and it was easy to believe men would fall for her.
+She was beautiful, and elegant and it was easy to believe men would fall for her.
 As well as being mentally damaged, Elektra had a physical deformity because a portion of her left ear was missing.

 This personal edge extended to Renard because Elektra turned him.
 She turned a Russian anarchist into an agent for her monopoly scheme.
-A great moment for Renard at the end of the film came when Bond taunts him about Elektra and he flies into a rage, beating up Bond.
+A great moment for Renard at the end of the film comes when Bond taunts him about Elektra and he flies into a rage, beating up Bond.
 The expression on Renard’s face when he died was one of relief.

 A lot of the criticism levelled at The World is Not Enough was the casting of Denise Richards as Christmas Jones.
 Richards was meant to be playing a nuclear scientist, yet she had no creditability in the role.
 She looked like a person who would barely pass high school, let alone have a PhD.
 It was similar to what happened with Tanya Roberts’ casting in A View to Kill.
 Richards was clearly cast because of her looks.
 The other candidates for the role were Ginger Spice from the Spice Girls and Kelly Kapowski from Saved By the Bell.
 Richards’ first scene in the film was her walking around in shorts and a green tank top like she was Lara Croft.
 Fortunately for Richards, she wasn’t the worst Bond girl because her character was useful.

 The World is Not Enough marked Desmond Llewelyn’s final appearance in the franchise.
-Llewelyn was a major figure of the franchise, appearing in nearly every film up to this point.
+Llewelyn was a major figure in the franchise, appearing in nearly every film up to this point.
 His final words to Bond were fitting as he gave him some final advice.
 It wasn’t designed to be Llewelyn’s final appearance because he said he was going to come back for one more film, but it worked as a send-off.

 The action highlight of The World is Not Enough was the pre-title sequence.
 This was the sequence where Bond had to chase an assassin down the River Thames.
 It was an epic chase that starts at Vauxhall Cross and ends at the Millennium Dome.
 It was pure mayhem as guns were fired, torpedoes were launched, and Bond even had to drive his boat on the streets.